disha91100/dp-300-database-administrator/Instructions/Labs/13-deploy-automation-runbook-rebuild-indexes.md

 ### Task 1 - Create an Automation Account

+In this task you will create an Automation Account in Azure to manage and automate repetitive tasks.
+This account serves as the foundation for running scripts and managing runbooks securely.

 1. In the Azure portal in the search bar type **automation (1)** and then select **Automation Accounts (2)** from the search results, and then select **+ Create**.

     ![Screenshot of selecting the Automation Accounts.](../images/dp-300-L1302.png)